reddog/scratch-gpio-hackathon/README.md

 1. How else can *sensor value* be used in Scratch to control a Scratch programme?
 2. Can any other GPIO pins be used to read the push button state (pressed or un-pressed)?  (tip, as before, it's not all of them!)
+3. Why is the resistor required?
+How does your Scratch programme change if you don't have the resistor?